-Our radiologists, technologists, and nurses are specially trained to acquire and interpret pediatric images.
+Radiologists, technologists, and nurses at Children's Hospital of Wisconsin are specially trained to acquire and interpret pediatric images.
 Specialized training and facilities create an environment that is beneficial to the patient and allows the staff to obtain high quality images.
 The technologists know how to get the best images on all patients from prenatal to adults.
 Having a pediatric radiologist is important because the physical structures are not the same as adults.

 Our imaging team has over 1,750 combined years of experience at Children’s Hospital of Wisconsin and all imaging exams are read by a board certified radiologist specialized in pediatric radiology.

 Video: Why choose us for imaging?

 There is child life involvement for imaging exams.
 Child Life Specialist are professionals with expertise in helping children and their families overcome life's most challenging events.
 With an expertise in child development and family systems, child life specialists promote effective coping through play, preparation, education, guided imagery and self-expression activities.